jlong29/QuadTreeGPU/README.md

 distributed across the entire bounded 2D plane.
 This is very useful when selecting features for camera-based SLAM systems.

+This code was written under the following conditions
+* linux machine running Ubuntu 16.04.1
+* gnu 4.9.4
+* CUDA 8.0

 ## Compiling

 ```console